StephanErb/aurora/docs/task-lifecycle.md

 ### Making Room for Maintenance: DRAINING

-Cluster operatos can set slave into maintenance mode.
+Cluster operators can set slave into maintenance mode.
 This will transition all `Task` running on this slave into `DRAINING` and eventually to `KILLED`.
-Drained `Task`s will be restarted on other slaves, preferredly ones for which no maintenance has been announced yet.
+Drained `Task`s will be restarted on other slaves for which no maintenance has been announced yet.

 ## State Reconciliation

-Due to the many inevitable realities of distributed systems, there might be a mismatch of perceived and actual cluster state (e.g. a machine returns from a `netsplit` but the scheduler has already marked all its `Task`s `LOST` and rescheduled them).
+Due to the many inevitable realities of distributed systems, there might be a mismatch of perceived and actual cluster state (e.g. a machine returns from a `netsplit` but the scheduler has already marked all its `Task`s as `LOST` and rescheduled them).

 Aurora repeatedly runs a state reconcilation process in order to correct such issues (e.g. by killing the errant `RUNNING` tasks).
 By default,